- Home

 Becky O’Connor, director of public affairs at PensionBee, said: “Cash interest rates are much higher now than they have been for a long time, making cash look like a more reasonable place to store a proportion of your savings, especially anything you might need to access in the short term.
 However, over the long term, the stock market tends to outperform cash for returns.”

-You should also factor in what you plan to do with your pension if you’re approaching or have already reached retirement.
 These days, many people choose to remain invested into retirement in a flexible drawdown plan.
 This enables them to take an income from their pension as and when needed, but remain invested.
 In this case, you may want to remain fully invested in the stock market into retirement to increase the potential for future gains, or hold a smaller proportion of your pot in cash.
 Read more in our article What is pension drawdown and how does it work?

 If you plan to buy an annuity, though, or income for life, with some or all of your pension pot, then you want to safeguard your pot from suddenly plummeting in value.
 This could mean moving more into cash ahead of buying an annuity.
 Read more in our articles Annuities explained and Your pension options at retirement.

-Where to seek further help with your pension
+Where to seek further pension help

 There’s no definitive answer when it comes to how much cash you should hold in your pension.
 You’ll need to weigh up various factors, including your age, attitude to risk and what you plan to do with your pension at retirement.